centino90/Advance-Database-Documentation/README.md

                -- fileExtension() is a stored function that concatenate dates in order to produce a unique string (see Query #12)
                SET @sql = CONCAT("SELECT * FROM ", tbl," LIMIT ", lim," OFFSET 1 INTO OUTFILE 'C:/CSV/",fileExtension(tbl),".csv' FIELDS ENCLOSED BY '`' TERMINATED BY ';' ESCAPED BY '`' LINES TERMINATED BY '\r\n'");

-               -- limit should be less or equal to the total row of the table IF (lim > 0) THEN
+               -- limit should not be less or equal to 0 to be able to perform the prepared stmt IF (lim > 0) THEN
                   PREPARE stmt FROM @sql;
                   EXECUTE stmt;